moorepants/learn-multibody-dynamics/holonomic-eom.rst

    \bar{f}_k(\dot{\bar{q}}, \dot{\bar{q}}_r, \bar{u}, \bar{u}_r, \bar{q}, \bar{q}_r, t)  = 0 \in \mathbb{R}^N \\

-We can formulate the kinematical and dynamical equations of motion by transforming the holonomic constraints into a function of generalized speeds.
+We can formulate the equations of motion by transforming the holonomic constraints into a function of generalized speeds.
+These equations are then treated just like nonholonomic constraints described in the previous Chp.
-These equations are then treated just like nonholonomic constraints described in the previous Chp. :ref:`Equations of Motion with Nonholonomic Constraints`.
+:ref:`Equations of Motion with Nonholonomic Constraints`.

 .. math::
    :label: eq-holonomic-constraints-dot